Sapd/HeadsetControl/README.md

 ## Summary

-Want to use your Headset under Linux or Mac OSX, but you shout while talking because there is no support for sidetone?
+Want to use your Headset under Linux or Mac OS X, but you shout while talking because there is no support for sidetone?
 With sidetone, sometimes also called loopback, you can hear your own voice while talking.
 This differs from a simple loopback via PulseAudio as you won't have any disturbing latency.

 ## Supported Headsets

-Sidetone:
+### Sidetone

 - Corsair Void (Wireless & Wired)
 - Corsair Void Pro (Wireless & Wired)
 - Logitech G930